NIHITHPENUMUCHU/Predicting-Psychological-Mental-Health-Disorders-Using-EEG-Signals/README.md

 ## Installation
 To run this project, ensure you have the following installed:
 - Python 3.8+
-- Libraries: NumPy, Pandas, Matplotlib, Scikit-learn, TensorFlow/Keras (or PyTorch)
+- Libraries: NumPy, Pandas, Matplotlib, Seaborn

 ## Results
 The following are the key results from our models: